Home

 But most breeds of dog will only cause minor or mild problems for their owners and those problems are almost always solvable.
 A little patience and common sense may be required but I’m sure we all have those qualities.

-Most behavior problems can be sorted before they even become an issue by training at the puppy stage and by socialising with other dogs.
+Most behavior problems can be sorted before they even become an issue by training at the puppy stage and by socializing with other dogs.

-That said of course, if there is a problem with behaviour, than it is always best to get it sorted out sooner rather than later.
+That said of course, if there is a problem with behavior than it is always best to get it sorted out sooner rather than later.

 Labrador dogs are usually very easy to train.
-Of course there will always be exceptions but, in general, behavioural problems in Labs can be rectified.
+Of course there will always be exceptions but, in general, behavioral problems in Labs can be rectified.

 The benefit of a well behaved dog to both the Lab and owner is huge; owning a dog should be a pleasure and the key to that id not only having an adorable and loving Labrador but also a (relatively!) well behaved one.

-Links to articles on specific behavioural problems are listed below:
+Links to articles on specific behavioral problems are listed below:

 Related Articles